moonad-dotnet/moonad/README.md

 A simple F#'s monads port for C#.

 This library contains the main F#'s monads found on FSharp.Core lib written in, and adapted for, C#.
+Check the docs at [Moonad.NET](https://moonad.net).

 ## Installing
 The project's package can be found on [Nuget](https://nuget.org/packages/moonad) and installed by your IDE or shell as following: